 May Be Allowed – Depending on geographic location and time of year, some types of outdoor burning may be legal:

-- Recreational Fires – such as backyard fire pits or campfires using approved fuels such as seasoned chopped firewood, charcoal or propane.
+- Recreational Fires – such as backyard fire pits or campfires using approved fuels such as seasoned chopped firewood, charcoal, natural gas or propane.
 Recreational fires may be allowed or prohibited, depending on the season of the year.
 Generally, during the hot dry summer months, a Fire Danger Burn Restriction is ordered by SVFD.